singularityhub/singularityhub-docs/_posts/2019-07-16-release-announcement.md

    tag: announce
 ---

-I'm am happy to announce that we will cautiously be opening Singularity Hub back up today after quite an eventful July.
+I'm happy to announce that we will cautiously be opening up Singularity Hub after quite an eventful July.
 This version of Singularity Hub follows a malicious use of our API that indeed did put the future of the service at risk.
 I say cautiously because we have disabled building for all except for a group of testing users,